yue/yue/README.md

   its code.
 * Linking with the code of this software in any form is not considered as containing its code.
-* If your software uses a modified version of this software, it is considered as containing this software's code.
+* Using a modified version of this software is considered as containing this software's code, so any code linked to it has to be licensed under MS-RL.
 * Any forked version of the original [yue/yue](https://github.com/yue/yue) repo is considered as a modified version of this software.

 ### Alternative license

-The source code of Yue is also available under an alternative license if you subscribe to the [paid plans][paid-plans].
-Unlike MS-RL, the alternative license does not require you to open source your software when you use a modified version of this software.
+The source code of Yue is also available under MS-PL license if you subscribe to the [paid plans][paid-plans].

 [ms-rl]: https://github.com/yue/yue/blob/master/LICENSE
 [paid-plans]: https://github.com/yue/yue/tree/master/docs/paid_plans